aster-hu/blog/_posts/2021-08-27-altoids watercolour tin/2021-08-29-DIY altroid tin watercolour palette.md

 #### 1. Put something as filling

-The goal here is to raise the level a bit so that the pan can be parallel to the side of the tin once put in.
-This will also protect the brush, because the brush will stay as a less vertical angle when dipping into the pan.
+The goal here is to raise the bottom level a bit so that the pan can be parallel to the side of the tin once put in.
+It will protect the brush, because the brush will stay as a less vertical angle when dipping into the case.
+It will also be easier to get the paint, especially from the pan close to the edge.

 It's not necessary though - you could jump to [Step 4](#4-plan-the-position-of-watercolour-pans) and have them sit right onto the bottom of the case.